Mikescher/BefunUtils/README.md

 BefunUtils
 ========

 This is my collection of tools, libraries and transcompilers for the esoteric programming language [Befunge](http://esolangs.org/wiki/Befunge).

 It consists of the following core components:

 ###![](https://raw.githubusercontent.com/Mikescher/BefunUtils/master/README-FILES/icon_BefunGen.png) [BefunGen](https://github.com/Mikescher/BefunGen):
-> A library to automatically generate Befunge-93 programs out of a imperative-programming-language
+> A Befunge-93 to multiple procedural languages (c, java, csharp, python) transcompiler

 ###![](https://raw.githubusercontent.com/Mikescher/BefunUtils/master/README-FILES/icon_BefunWrite.png) [BefunWrite](https://github.com/Mikescher/BefunWrite):
 > A small editor for Textfunge, the language used by BefunGen - use this if you want to try BefunGen for yourself